-Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
 Your travel insurer should have a 24-hour emergency number.

-Emergency phone numbers
+Emergency phone number

-Consular Services Charter for what the Australian Government can and can't do to help you overseas.
-Australia has a Consulate in Ljubljana, headed by an Honorary Consul.
-The Consulate provides limited consular services, and not the issue of passports.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Phone: +386 1 234 8675

 Fax: +386 1 234 8676

 Australian Embassy, Vienna

 Mattiellistraße 2-4 (third floor)